paal123/SunnyDays/README.md

 # SunnyDays
-Example code of api usage for UIS Helse Hackathon 2021
+Example code of api usage for UiS Helse Hackathon 2021